volkandindar/agartha/README.md

 <img width="1000" alt="SQL Injection wordlist" src="https://github.com/volkandindar/agartha/assets/50321735/b604c709-11a5-481c-b8b8-17868144ddcc"><br/><br/>

 ## Authorization Matrix / User Access Table
-This part focuses on user session and URLs relationships to determine access violations.
-The tool will visit all URLs from pre-defined user sessions and fill the table with all Http responses.
-It is a kind of access matrix and helps to find out authentication/authorization issues.
-Afterwards you will see what users can access what page contents.
+This part focuses on analyzing user session and URL relationships to identify access violations.
+The tool systematically visits all URLs associated with pre-defined user sessions and populates a table with HTTP responses.
+Essentially, it creates an access matrix, which aids in identifying authentication and authorization issues.
+Ultimately, this process reveals which users can access specific page contents.
 - You can right click on any request ('Extensions > Agartha > Authorization Matrix') to define **user sessions**.
 - Next, you need to provide **URL addresses** the user (Http header/session owner) can visit.
 You can use internal 'SiteMap' generator feature or supply any manual list.
 - And then, you can use **'Add User'** button to add the user sessions.